Prathvish-Shetty/Lifeline/README.md

 - Implement Notifications for Appointments & Requests
 - Improve UI with More Interactive Features

+## Special Thanks ❤️
+A huge thanks to DaisyUI for providing an amazing UI component library, making the design process smooth and efficient!

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.